Shree Sai Satcharit Panchasheel Examination

 These papers are evaluated like answer papers of any other examination.
 Candidates are given their assessment scores.
-While evaluating the papers, the focus is not on what is written in the answer sheets, but with what sentiments have the answers been written.
-A prize distribution ceremony is organized in the month of January every year, under the guidance of Sadguru Shree Aniruddha, to felicitate the candidates who achieve special distinctions.
+While assessing the papers, the focus is not on what is written in the answer sheets, but with what sentiments have the answers have been written.
+A prize distribution ceremony is organized in January every year, under the guidance of Sadguru Shree Aniruddha, to felicitate the candidates who achieve special distinctions.
 Candidates achieving distinctions in the examinations are felicitated with a trophy (and also Certificates of Appreciation for the Panchami examination).
 A musical, entertainment programme and refreshments are also organized along with the felicitation ceremony.

-Reading (rather studying) Saisatcharit helps us to understand the lives of Bhaktas of Shree Sainath, their experiences, their demeanour and the transformation that took place in their lives due to the close association with Shree Sainath.
-All this opens up the beauty of the Sadgurutattva, – unmerited grace (Akaran Karunya), Sadguru’s love without expecting anything in return (Unconditional Love) and of Sadguru Leela.
-These examinations introduce us to Sadguru’s Swaroop (form) – of truth, love and joy and that of sanctity ( Pavitrya) and Restraint (Maryada).
+Reading (studying) Sai Satcharit helps us to understand the lives of Bhaktas of Shree Sainath, their experiences, their demeanour and the transformation that took place in their lives due to the close association with Shree Sainath.
+All this opens up the beauty of the Sadgurutattva, – unmerited grace (akaran karunya), Sadguru’s love without expecting anything in return (unconditional Love) and of Sadguru Leela.
+These examinations introduce us to Sadguru’s Swaroop (form) – of truth, love and joy and that of sanctity (pavitrya) and Restraint (maryada).

 Sai Bhakti Marg given by Sadguru Shree Aniruddha –

-- Sadguru Shree Aniruddha started his Marathi discourses with Shree Sainath’s 11 promises (“Vachane”).
+- Sadguru Shree Aniruddha started his Marathi discourses with Shree Sainath’s 11 Promises (“Vachane”).
 His Hindi discourses also included discourses based on Shree Saisatcharit.
 The “Aarti” which is performed at the end of discourse includes Shree Sainath Aarti.

-- The first Rasayatra organized for Sharaddhavans, under the guidance of Sadguru Shree Aniruddha in 1996, was Shirdi Rasayatra
+- The first Rasayatra organized for Sharaddhavans, under the guidance of Sadguru Shree Aniruddha in 1996, was Shirdi Rasayatra.

 - Sadguru Shree Aniruddha Upasana Trust celebrates Ramnavami festival where important rituals (activities) like Shree Saisatpujan and Shree Sainath Mahabhishek are performed under the guidance of Sadguru Shree Aniruddha.